OctoPrint/OctoPrint/docs/features/action_commands.rst

     When this command is received from the printer, OctoPrint will pause a current print job just like if the "Pause" button had been clicked.

+paused
+    When this command is received from the printer, OctoPrint will pause a current print job but *without* triggering any GCODE scripts or sending SD print control commands to the printer.
+This might be interesting for firmware that wants to signal to OctoPrint that a print should be paused but without any control interference from OctoPrint, e.g. in case of a filament change fully managed by the firmware.

 resume
     When this command is received from the printer, OctoPrint will resume a current print job just like if the "Resume" button had been clicked.

+resumed
+    When this command is received from the printer, OctoPrint will resume a current print job but *without* triggering any GCODE scripts or sending SD print control commands to the printer.
+This might be interesting for firmware that wants to signal to OctoPrint that a print should be resumed but without any control interference from OctoPrint, e.g. in case of a filament change fully managed by the firmware.

 disconnect
     When this command is received from the printer, OctoPrint will immediately disconnect from it.